In Australia it's estimated that 45 per cent of people will experience a mental health condition in their lifetime. That's nearly half the population.

 "It's something that needs to be talked about.
 Women need to know that they're not alone, and that it does heal."

-The stunning Aussie model talked about plunging into depression after her highly publicised split from husband, actor Orlando Bloom.
+While she is now married to Snapchat billionaire Evan Spiegel, in 2017 the stunning Aussie model talked about plunging into depression after her highly-publicised split from husband, actor Orlando Bloom.

 "When Orlando and I separated, I actually fell into a really bad depression," she said told Elle Canada.